Documentation Index

 Before You Start

-https://acme.okta.com) - Client ID: identifier for the OIDC app
+https://acme.okta.com). - Client ID: the public identifier of the OIDC application.

-- Client Secret: secret credential for the OIDC app
+- Client Secret: the secret credential of the OIDC application.
+Treat this like a password.

-- Invent’s Redirect URIs registered on that application.
-See below.
+- Invent’s redirect URIs registered on the OIDC application.
+See the section below for where to find them.

 Redirect URIs

-Your IdP needs to know which URLs it’s allowed to send users back to after authentication.
-In Invent, click the 🔗 Redirect URIs button on the Profiles section to see the full list for your workspace.
+Your identity provider needs to know which URLs it is allowed to redirect users to after they authenticate.
+In Invent, click the 🔗 Redirect URIs button at the top of the Identity Providers section to open a dialog listing every redirect URI that applies to your workspace.

-The Manage domains button in the Redirect URIs dialog jumps you straight to Settings → Domains where you can add a new custom domain.
-As soon as it’s verified, it shows up as a new redirect URI here.
+The Manage domains button inside the Redirect URIs dialog navigates directly to Settings → Domains, where custom domains are added.
+Once a new custom domain is verified, it is automatically added to this dialog as a new redirect URI on your next visit.

 Creating a Profile

-- Go to Settings → SSO → Profiles.
+- Go to Settings → SSO → Identity Providers.

 - Fill in the form:

-- Name: a friendly label shown in the sign-in picker (e.g. “Acme Okta”).
+- Display name: the label shown in the provider picker on the sign-in page (for example, “Acme Okta”).

 - Click Create.